freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 ### Set Up MailHog

 To be able to log in, you need to set up MailHog.
-MailHod is a local SMTP mail server that will catch the emails your freeCodeCamp instance is sending.
+MailHog is a local SMTP mail server that will catch the emails your freeCodeCamp instance is sending.
 How you install MailHog is dependent upon your OS.

 #### macOS